-Have you ever been involved into a heated discussion of the most difficult positions in sports?
+Have you ever been involved in a heated discussion of the most difficult positions in sports?
 I bet you have.
-I bet you have.
-Frankly, I also like discussing sport events, so I’ve prepared my top 7 of both physically and technically challenging positions.
+Frankly, I also like discussing sports events, so I’ve prepared my top 7 of both physically and technically challenging positions.
 Check out and choose your hardest position in sports.

 - Center (Basketball).
 Every time a ball comes down low, a center is going to be bumped and hand-checked.
 It’s impossible to disagree that going hard in the paint for up to 30 minutes requires outstanding physical and psychological strength.

 - Running Back.
 I find running to be exhausting.
 Just imagine how hard it is to run 40 yards in 4 seconds.
 As if it is not enough, a running back must dodge defenders and linebackers who are trying to knock him down.
 And this all happens 20-30 times in a game.

 - Midfielder.
 I would call soccer a test on human endurance.
 While it lasts 90 minutes, a midfielder is supposed to run around the field all the time.
 Experienced midfielders consider 8000 meter run to be their daily routine.
 Plus, they help the offense and the defense.

 - Center (Football).
 A team expects them to know what all defensive linemen are about to do.
 They are also supposed to recognize blitz schemes and get the ball back to the quarterback.
 This done, they must block anyone who’s coming at them almost at the speed of light.